lokalise/Blog-Authors-Info/docs/02-style-guide.md

   + :heavy_check_mark: Documentation for this method [can be found on the official website](http://example.com/)
   + :x: [Click here](http://example.com/) to find documentation for this method
 * :link: Provide links to relevant resources (documentation, specifications) when explaining new terms and concepts.
-* Giving links to other Lokalise articles is very much appreciated.
+* :mega: Giving links to other Lokalise articles is very much appreciated.
 * On the other hand, do not overuse external links: for example, do not provide references for common knowledge.
 The provided links should be relevant to the main topic of the article.
 * :heavy_exclamation_mark: Never ever add sponsored or promotional links without agreeing with the editor.
 Such links will be removed.